 Object Map

 The attribute Object Map is used to call another object map definition.
-If the condition evaluates to true, then the specified object map is evaluated.
+If the condition evaluates true, then the specified object map is evaluated.
 When the definition is fully executed, then the execution flow will move back to this point.
 This is useful to segregate certain mappings logically.

 Syntax